richlander/convenience/wordcount/README.md

 $ dotnet run -c Release
 11716 110023 587080
 11716 110023 587080
-11716 110023 587080
 11716 110023 598796
 11716 110023 598796
-11716 110023 598796
 ```

-The character counts don't match for the implementations using the high-level APIs.
+The character counts don't match `wc` for the implementations using the high-level APIs.
 This is due to a combination of control characters, including newlines that are elided by these APIs.
 There wasn't any obvious way to rememdy that (beyond adding the line count to the character count). `wc` is written using low-level approaches, so is most directly comparable to the most low-level .NET APIs.

 ## Performance with `time`